wxcctechsummit/wxcclabguides/TechSummitRoW_2021/CRM.md

 - Click on **Open AppSource** at the top of the apps page one more time in order to navigate to AppSource.

-- Search for "webex" on the AppSource page and choose "Cisco Webex Contact Center for Microsoft Dynamics" from the list.
+- Search for "webex" on the AppSource page and choose **Cisco Webex Contact Center for Microsoft Dynamics** from the list.

 - Press **Get it now** button on the app page to install it.